Monday, September 2, 2019

 Strawberry Preserves

 Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
-I’m still focused on this summer’s project, a sweet little doll quilt featuring a vintage embroidered strawberry.
+I’m still focused on this summer’s project, a doll quilt that features a vintage embroidered strawberry.
 Perhaps you remember it from here.

-Embroidered motifs like this are typical of the 1940s-50s when they embellished household linens such as tea towels, tablecloths, and napkins.
-Calicos, polkadots, and gingham checks were also popular at the time, which made choosing my fabrics easy.
+Motifs like this are typical of the 1940s-50s when they embellished household linens such as tea towels, tablecloths and napkins.
+I added calicos, polkadots and gingham checks for vintage charm and bordered everything in a wonderful retro daisy print by American Jane.

 Just look at her beautiful stitches.
-She used perle cotton for the quilting which added a subtle luster to the overall design.
+She used perle cotton for the quilting which adds a lovely luster to the overall design.

-It turns out a quilt was the perfect way to preserve that vintage strawberry.
-Thank you to Vicki Haninger for her inspiration and to Ruth, of course. for seeing the project to fruition.
-I couldn't be happier with the results!
+Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing the project to fruition.
+I couldn't be happier with the result!

 Strawberry Patch Preserves